wontgruber/wontgruber.github.io/_posts/2016-07-18-Mapping-watersheds-in-Allegheny-County.md

   url: ""
 ---

-My goals with this map were to successfully apply that hover-over-a-watershed-and-the-polygon-lights-up technique and to create a watershed map that was more interactive than I typically see.
+My goals with this map were to successfully apply that hover-over-a-watershed-and-the-polygon-lights-up technique that you can see in the live map and to create a watershed map that was more interactive than I typically see.
 I also ended up learning about how water flows through the city.
 Cool.

 ### Watersheds
 <img src="/images/inPost_watershed_image.jpg" class="img-responsive">